5 suicide bombers die, kill 3 near Nigeria's Maiduguri city

 - Seahawks get playoff win over Detroit, but questions linger | Matt Calkins WATCH

-The attacks continue despite President Muhammadu Buhari’s announcement last month that Boko Haram has been crushed after the military destroyed their last forest stronghold.
+The suicide bombings and attacks on remote military outposts and villages continue despite President Muhammadu Buhari’s announcement last month that Boko Haram has been crushed since the military destroyed their last Sambisa Forest stronghold.

+Boko Haram’s seven-year Islamic uprising has killed more than 20,000 people, driven 2.6 million from their homes and created a massive humanitarian crisis in which the United Nations says more than 5 million people face starvation.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.